 The minimum wage law was a new concept in the Kingdom and was a way to get more Saudis interested and hired in private sector jobs, which are usually held by expats.

-This minimum wage law mostly affects low-income expats from regions such as east and south Asia; they form 87 per cent of private sector employees.
+This minimum wage law mostly affects low-income expats from regions such as east and south Asia; they form 87% of private-sector employees.
 Unfortunately, in the Kingdom, a significant indicator of an expat’s salary is their nationality.
 In fact, the government will often negotiate with a particular country to set salary standards – unskilled, semi-skilled, and skilled – for its nationals seeking to work there.

 High-income expats, often from regions such as Europe and North America, are usually offered attractive compensation and benefits packages.
 These often mirror or improve upon what they would get in their home country.
 Companies recognize that they are asking expats to move to a country with significant restrictions on dress, movement, and behavior.
 As a result, you may find that you can leverage this hardship into a more generous compensation package.